hellozhilu/LDTPS/README.md

    }
    ```

-3. The source codes of the compared restart simulated annealing (RSA) algorithm and the genetic algorithm (GA) are also available in the directory REF_algorithms, one of the RSA algorithm is tested as below,
+3. The source codes of the compared restart simulated annealing (RSA) algorithm and the genetic algorithm (GA) are also available in the directory REF_algorithms, one of the RSA algorithm is tested as follows,
       ```
    g++ ./REF_algorithms/src/main.cpp ./REF_algorithms/src/common_func_def.cpp ./REF_algorithms/src/local_search.cpp ./REF_algorithms/src/genetic_algorithm.cpp -o ./REF_algorithms/RSA -O3
    ```